aliartiza75/mongodb-backup/README.md

 1. InfluxDB is deployed on a server.
 As we need only its address.

 2. Telegraf is running on the server where the backup and restore script for mongodb will execute.
-Whenever the script(backup or restore) executes, it will writes its status in a file.
+Whenever the script(backup or restore) executes, it will writes the status in a file.
 Telegraf will moniter that file and once change is detected, it will write the change in a measurement of a influxdb database.
 Details regarding how each of these components work is given in the configuration section.

 ### Configuration